-Can you work in Spain with a student visa?
+Can I work in Spain with a student visa?

-If you have already finished your studies, you will have to change to a work permit, something for which there are different options (as we will see below).
-However, if you are still a student, you should know that it is totally possible to work with your student visa for the duration of your studies.
+Yes, you can work in Spain with a student visa.
+If you have already finished your studies, you will have to change to a work permit.
+(There are different options for this that we’ll explain in a bit.)
+However, if you are still a student, you should know that it is completely possible to work with your student visa for the duration of your studies.

-All student cards issued after August 16, 2022 (the date on which the modification of the regulation came into force) already include the phrase “autoriza a trabajar” as an indication that the card itself is sufficient to perform these 30 hours.
+All student residence cards issued after August 16, 2022 (the date when the modification came into force) already include the phrase “autoriza a trabajar” as an indication that the card itself is sufficient to perform these 30 hours.

-In the cases in which the card was issued before the new regulation came into force, the student, in order to be able to work during his studies, must carry out the compatibility procedure.
+If your card was issued before the new regulation came into force, the student must carry out a compatibility procedure to work while studying.

-Changing student visa to a work permit in Spain
+Changing student visa to a work visa in Spain

-The most important thing is that, as a fundamental requirement to change from a study visa to a work permit, you must have successfully completed your studies (passing all the subjects and therefore presenting the certificate of achievement).
+A fundamental requirement to convert from a study visa to a work visa, is having successfully completed your studies (passing all the subjects and presenting the certificate of achievement).

-Let’s take a look at the 4 options to get a work permit as a student.
+Now, let’s take a look at the 7 options to get a work permit as a student.

-The first option to transition from student visa to work permit is the one that has been more used traditionally, and undoubtedly the one with the most advantages after the reform of the immigration regulations.
+The first option to convert from student visa to work visa is the one that has been most used traditionally.
+It has undergone many advantageous changes since the reform of the immigration regulations.

-While in the past you had to wait 3 years in Spain with your visa for studies to be able to make this modification, it is no longer necessary.
+While in the past you had to wait 3 years in Spain with your visa for studies to be able to make this modification, this is no longer necessary.

 Now you will be able to obtain the work permit as an employee (or self-employed worker) as soon as you finish your studies, regardless of their duration or type.

-Thus, it is not necessary to consdier the shortage occupation list and make sure that the job is within it.
+Thus, in this case, it is won’t be necessary to consider the shortage occupation list and make sure that the job is part of it.

 The job offer you receive (necessary to complete this procedure) can be in any sector, and does not necessarily have to be related to your education.